Our Team

 Dr. Denise Buote is a private consultant (Arbor Educational & Clinical Consulting Inc.) who has focused the past 25 years of her work on direct practice as well as research and evaluation.
 In her direct practice, Denise has worked in the public school system, residential treatment and community settings as a teacher and therapist, supporting a wide range of children and youth with a focus on supporting individuals with mental health challenges.
 In research and evaluation, Denise has conducted over 100 needs assessments, evaluations and research briefs for numerous schools, non-profit community organizations, and healthcare organizations that aim to provide services and programs that foster the well-being of children, youth and adults.
 She has taught numerous undergraduate and graduate courses in the Faculty of Education at the University of British Columbia and has provided numerous workshops and intensive training sessions in Canada and abroad for schools and community organizations in the areas of youth development, educational practices, and evaluation.

-Pooja Bhanushali is a second year PhD student in the Community and Applied Developmental Psychology program at UIC.
-She holds a Masters in Counseling Psychology from S.N.D.T University, India and a Bachelor’s in Psychology from St. Xavier’s College, India.
+Pooja Bhanushali is a third year PhD student in the Community and Applied Developmental Psychology program at UIC.
+She holds a Master’s in Counseling Psychology from SNDT University, India, and a Bachelor’s in Psychology from St. Xavier’s College, India.
 Intentionally shifting from a curative to a preventative and transformative lens, Pooja has been an SEL Fellow at a non-profit organization, Apni Shala Foundation, facilitating SEL workshops for over 250 students from Mumbai Public Schools and their educators and caregivers.
-Here, she also led an Action Research project, exploring the impact of mindfulness on second graders’ self regulation and empathy skills.
-Her research interest involves ways in which mindfulness is used as an SEL intervention for specific developmental ages and culturally diverse populations.
-She is currently exploring the relationship between teachers’ mindfulness and student as well as classroom characteristics such as self regulation and prosociality.
+Her research involves studying mindfulness and social-emotional competencies in education systems internationally.
+She has led a field scan to assess SEL infrastructure internationally, which informed the development of CASEL’s International SEL Fellows program.
+Currently, she is investigating the mechanisms through which teachers’ social-emotional competencies influence students’ mindfulness and prosocial behaviors.

 Linyun Fu is a PhD candidate at the Crown Family School of Social Work, Policy, and Practice at the University of Chicago.
 Her research primarily focuses on the development and evaluation of culturally sensitive, school-based Social-Emotional Learning (SEL) programs for rural Chinese children.
 Additionally, she explores resilience mechanisms within family, school, community, and policy systems that support vulnerable children.
 With over six years of experience, Linyun is a community-engaged researcher who has collaborated extensively with an NGO in China to support the development and evaluation of their SEL programs.

-Areesha Rahim (she/her) is a third-year undergraduate research assistant at the University of Illinois Chicago, majoring in Applied Psychology with minors in education.
-She holds an associate in arts degree and is passionate about clinical psychology, with a focus on child and adolescent mental health.
-She has previously volunteered at UI Health and is currently a tutor and new member of Psi Chi, the International Honor Society in Psychology.
-Areesha enjoys sketching in her free time and spending time with her family.
+Areesha Rahim (she/her) is a fourth-year undergraduate research assistant at University of Illinois Chicago, majoring in Applied Psychology with a minor in Education.
+She holds an associate in arts degree and is passionate about community and applied developmental psychology, with a focus on child and adolescent mental health.
+Areesha is a member of Psi Chi, the International Honor Society in Psychology, and has served as a tutor for undergraduate students.
+She has also previously volunteered at UI Health.
+Outside of academics, Areesha enjoys sketching and spending time with her family.

 Dr. Rebecca Baelen’s research focuses on the design, implementation, and testing of school-based mindfulness and social and emotional learning (SEL) programs for teachers and students.
 Rebecca is currently the Director of Research and Development at the Center for Reaching and Teaching the Whole Child.